VivienClifford/NOMSS/README.md

 ### Related entities
 These are likely some other areas that are related to the main entities.
 This was used as a brainstorming exercise.

-  - ProductLocation – Help to locate products within the warehouse. e.g. shelf/aisle or identifying location.
+  - ProductLocation – Help to locate products within the warehouse. e.g. shelf/aisle or identifying a location.
   - Warehouse
   - Supplier
   - Customer